susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 !["You are the digital future"][D95.2]
 #### My quote of the day: Tips for motivation learning to code
 ![My quote of the day: Tips for motivation learning to code][D95.1]

+## Day 96 - D89 #60daysofudacity : Monday, March  8, 2021

+ 1. Today I started with the review of Lesson 5:  Project(optional) Predicting Catalog Demand
+ 2. My quote of the day: Life is tough, my darling, but so are you.-Stephanie Bennett-Henry
+ 3. Happy International Women's Day!
+I hope each of you had a great day.
+Remember that you are all great that you can do whatever you want!
+For more women who fight for their dreams!
+PS: This image was made by me for an artificial intelligence hackathon for women and girls.
+ 4. Courage to create IWD- Women Techmakers

+My progress log link on github

+Today I want to motivate @maibelca @Charles Van-Hein Sackey @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy @Priscila Espinoza @Jaime González @Quyen Nguyen @Mark B. @Andre Vandor de Oliveira  to continue with great enthusiasm in this learning challenge 💜

+#### Happy International Women's Day!
+![Happy International Women's Day!][D96.1]
+#### Courage to create IWD- Women Techmakers
+![Courage to create IWD- Women Techmakers][D96.3]
+#### My quote of the day: Life is tough, my darling, but so are you.-Stephanie Bennett-Henry
+![Life is tough, my darling, but so are you.-Stephanie Bennett-Henry][D96.2]